COsborne25/orthogonal-polynomials-bubble-diamond/README.md

 To plot a particular graph, see the last section of the code.
 In particular, the harmonic basis ``fb``, the monomial basis ``Pb``, and the Legendre polynomials ``ob`` can all be plotted.

-By default, the first four Legendre polynomials are plotted on a bubble-diamond graph with branching parameter $b = 2$ and $m = 5$ layers of approximation.
+By default, the first five Legendre polynomials are plotted on a bubble-diamond graph with branching parameter $b = 2$ and $m = 5$ layers of approximation.

 ### Config